ohnotnow/syslog_reporter/Readme.md

 - `--file`: Path to the syslog file you want to analyze.
 If omitted, the script will read from `stdin`.
 - `--resolutions`: Include this flag to generate resolution suggestions for identified issues.
+- `--dry-count`: Include this flag to get a token count for the log file and exit.

 ### Example